raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

-# Raspberry Pi Zero Timelapse Camera
+# Raspberry Pi Zero Time-lapse Camera

 In this resource you will make a wearable time-lapse camera using a Raspberry Pi Zero.

 ## Deciding on your wearable

 First, you need to decide what kind of wearable you would like to make.
-The Zero is very small and portable so you can wear it in various ways.
+The Pi Zero is very small and portable so you can wear it in various ways.
 Here are two examples of wearable time-lapse cameras that you could make with a Raspberry Pi Zero:

 1. You could use a lanyard to make a wearable camera that hangs round your neck.
 Your USB power pack could be stored in a shirt pocket close to the camera.
 Here is a basic wearable camera setup with a soldered-on LED to alert you when a photograph is being taken, and a button which could be programmed to start and stop photo capture sequences.